yestab123/Linux_Network_Speed_Monitor/README.md

 Linux / Gcc / C
 --------------
-Only been tested on Centos 6.5/Centos 6.2/Ubuntu (You can use in Linux System)
+Only been tested on Centos 6.5/Centos 6.2/Ubuntu

 Usage
 =============